NSuer/User_Interface_Project_3/README.md

 ### Figma
 ![Figma Picture](src/assets/Figma.png)\
 We also created a digital sketch using Figma of the homepage.
-You can use this link to view it: [link](https://www.figma.com/design/YuXij3fd8w6rPIs51JV1G0/Figma-basics?node-id=601-9&t=cAYFKjjlQhCwvhNZ-1)
+[You can view it here.](https://www.figma.com/design/YuXij3fd8w6rPIs51JV1G0/Figma-basics?node-id=601-9&t=cAYFKjjlQhCwvhNZ-1)

 ## 4. Feedback
 Sketch Feedback